Benefits

 - your earned income changes by 10 per cent or more

-- you are granted other benefits from NAV
+- you are granted other benefits from Nav

 - your disability benefit or survivor’s pension changes